Meet your guide near Ground Zero to begin this tour of the 9/11 Memorial and Museum.

 With an expert local guide, you’ll explore not just the 9/11 Memorial and Museum, but the areas and landmarks around the World Trade Center that featured so poignantly in news reports after the attacks.
 Traveling in small groups, you’ll visit St Paul’s Chapel, where friends and families gathered to hear news of their loved ones, and where handmade prayers and memorials still lie.

 At Brookfield Place (previously known as the World Financial Center) you’ll learn about the economic effects of the attack and the struggle to rebuild afterwards.
 You’ll visit the Eleven Tears Memorial, a touching and personal memorial, which commemorates the 11 American Express employees that died in 9/11.
 The Winter Garden is another must-see on Vesey Street.
-You may have missed it on your own, but with a local guide leading the way, you won’t miss a beat.
+You may have missed it on your own, but with a local guide leading the way, you won’t.

 Head for Ground Zero to see the stunning 9/11 Memorial Pools, each one built in the footprint of one of the twin towers, and inscribed with the names of all those who perished in the attack.
 Your guide will take this time to give you a more personal account of the tragedy that unfolded here, taking you to the Fireman’s Memorial and the Survivor Tree to tell you the incredible stories of courage and loss that unfolded right where you stand.

 The last stop on this tour is one you manage on your own.
-The 9/11 Museum is a very well curated space, with artifacts salvaged from the event on display, alongside countless personal stories.
+The 9/11 Museum is a very well-curated space, with artifacts salvaged from the site on display alongside countless personal stories.
 It’s a very moving visit, best taken in at your own pace in silence.
-You still have one last perk though – your tour operator has pre-reserved your museum tickets, so you’ll skip long lines to gain immediate access.
+Your tour operator has pre-reserved your museum tickets, so you’ll skip long lines to gain immediate access.
+Please note that the museum portion of this tour is self-guided.

 Groups are kept small for this tour to ensure a level of intimacy and peace that’s fitting for such a visit, and have chosen only the best local guides to give your tour a more personal feel, giving the 9/11 Memorial and its surrounds a more human context.